Keyboard shortcuts

 Run: forge test --match-contract YieldTokenizerTest -vvv

-• YT yield accumulator pattern: tracking accrued yield via exchange rate snapshots
+• Describe the YT yield accumulator pattern (same O(1) structure as Compound’s borrowIndex and Aave’s liquidityIndex) and explain how it tracks accrued yield via exchange rate snapshots

 πŸ’‘ ERC-5115: Standardized Yield